 Our bags, purses and wallets come from two locations.
 Items made from recycled kitesurf and vinyl banners are fashioned in Barcelona, Spain by Demano.
 This company was founded in 1999 in order to find a use for the banners used to promote Barcelona’s festivals and exhibitions.
 Later they expanded to the kitesurf line as kites with a small tear can no longer be used for surfing but the vast majority of this strong, lightweight and attractive material is still in excellent condition.
 This kitesurf material makes an excellent basis for messenger bags and totes.

-In the southern Indian city of Auroville, these bracelets, necklaces and earrings are created from handmade paper made only from vegetation fibers.
-The jewelry is free from toxic substances, its manufacture does not require the felling of trees, and no endangered plant species are used for its production.
+These bracelets, necklaces and earrings are created from tagua nut, collected from the rainforest floor in Colombia.
 The workforce is pulled from neighboring villages and receives fair wages and a working environment passionate about continous learning and creative collaboration.